quxflux/cuda_median_filter/README.md

 (image courtesy: https://www.publicdomainpictures.net/en/view-image.php?image=197897&picture=reporter-camera)

 As opposed to other well-known image filters, the median filter is non-linear and thus not separable.
 The computationally expensive part of the filter operation is to find the median element in the local neighborhood of a pixel.
 In order to achieve high throughput, the median filter implementation in this repo performs the sorting using fully compile time generated [Sorting Networks](https://en.wikipedia.org/wiki/Sorting_network).
-Sorting networks may perform more comparison and swap operations than "classical" sorting algorithms in terms of big-O notation, sorting networks will result in zero branch divergence however which makes them a perfect match for SIMT execution.
+Sorting networks may perform more comparison and swap operations than "classical" sorting algorithms in terms of big-O notation, sorting networks will result in zero branch divergence however, which makes them a perfect match for SIMT execution.

-In case the pixel format are 8-bit values, sorting will additionally be vectorized using CUDA SIMD intrinsics effectively letting each thread process four pixels each.
+In case of a 8-bit grayscale pixel format, sorting will additionally be vectorized using CUDA SIMD intrinsics effectively letting each thread process four pixels each.

 ## Usage